hellno/farcaster-obsidian-sync/README.md

 # Farcaster Obsidian sync plugin

-3. Fill in a URL to your repository.
-You can replace with `https://github.com/nolebase/obsidian-plugin-template`
-4. Fill in the Why, Features, What can you do with it, Demos, How to install, TODOs, feel free to remove the sections that are not needed.
-5. Replace the name `SomeViewPlugin` and `SomePlugin` with your own plugin name.

-## ⚠️ How to publish?

-1. Modify the version in the `manifest.json` file.
-2. Modify the version in the `package.json` file.
-3. Push the changes to the repository.
-4. Go to the [Release] page of the repository.
-5. Create a new release with the tag name as the version number.
-6. Sit back and relax, the plugin will be published with CI/CD pipelines automatically.

 ## 🤔 Why

 Do you want to keep a local copy of your activity on Farcaster?
 This plugin will help you sync your Farcaster activity to your Obsidian vault.